This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 For 100% gluten free restaurants you need to travel a little further -

-Niche in Angel, Islington.
+Niche in Angel, Islington. and

 Other recommendations from neighborhood locals: